GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 - Linux and other computer tech often have little easter eggs and jokes - programmers do not take things too seriously
   - sl (steam locomotive - 'trains' (ha) you not to mistype `ls`)
   - cowsay - like `echo` but with a cow using a speech bubble
+  - Note: these aren't available on the GPSC, but should work in a WSL or Ubuntu virtual machine environment.

 ```bash
 _____________________________